thatguyinabeanie/mcp-neovim-server/README.md

 Using this comprehensive set of **19 tools**, Claude can peer into your neovim session, navigate buffers, perform searches, make edits, record macros, manage tabs and folds, and handle your complete development workflow with standard Neovim features.

+### Prompts

+- **neovim_workflow**: Get contextual help and guidance for common Neovim workflows including editing, navigation, search, buffer management, window operations, and macro usage.
+Provides step-by-step instructions for accomplishing tasks with the available MCP tools.

 ## Error Handling

-The server implements robust error handling with custom error classes:
+The server implements comprehensive error handling with custom error classes and consistent error responses:

 - **NeovimConnectionError**: Socket connection failures with detailed messages
 - **NeovimCommandError**: Command execution failures with command context
 - **NeovimValidationError**: Input validation failures

+**New in v0.5.2**: All tools now include robust try-catch error handling that returns meaningful error messages in proper MCP format.
 Features include connection health monitoring, graceful error propagation, and actionable error messages to help diagnose issues.

 ## Limitations